Data Analytics for Startups: All the Must-Knows

 The bottom line is that you should keep only those metrics that can aid in empowering your strategy.
 Just as with the lean startup framework, it is advisable to go with lean startup analytics, that is, those with a laser focus on your goals and the most important questions on the agenda.

 It's fine if some days show declines and others display upswings.
-Your task is to stay on the lookout with your hand on the pulse to avoid unpleasant surprises.
+Your task is to stay on the lookout, consistently monitor the marketing intelligence software you're using for these purposes.
+If you have the best tools for real-time data analytics startups, you'll have your hand on the pulse and avoid unpleasant surprises.

 When you think your analytics strategy and product are as good as done, you're probably wrong since there's always room for improvement.
 There are likely ways to improve your performance, tweak usability, and boost your pages.
 So put in the time to run A/B tests or use other MVP testing methods to continue moving forward.